UmerCodez/DroidPad/README.md

    Design your control pads by dragging and dropping components like buttons, sliders, switches, Joystick and D-PAD.

 2. **Multi-Protocol Support and Seamless Server Connections**
-Easily configure your control pad to support network protocols such as **Bluetooth LE, WebSocket, MQTT, TCP, and UDP**.
+Easily configure your control pad to support network protocols such as **Bluetooth LE, WebSocket (Client/Server), MQTT, TCP, and UDP**.
 Once connected, you can interact with the control pad’s components—including **buttons, sliders, switches, joysticks, and D-PADs**—to send real-time commands directly to the connected server or BLE client, where these commands can be processed.

 3. **Switch Connection Type Anytime**
    You can change the connection type of a control pad at any time without creating a duplicate for a different connection.